mickyreed/DroneCommander/README.md

 pip install - r requirements.txt

-Once this has installed, if you got to the file, and from the terminal type cd .\mydronesite\
+Once this has installed, if you got to the file, and from the terminal type:

+cd .\mydronesite\
 cd .\mydronesite\

 python manage.py runserver # this will start the application and prvide a link to the webpage